Here’s What Really Went Wrong Between ‘Bachelor’ Exes Emily Maynard and Brad Womack

 Though their breakup was amicable, a little bit of bad blood did come out in the months ensuing — especially when Emily was announced as the next Bachelorette star in spring 2012.
 “I think I dodged a bullet with that relationship,” Brad said at the time, adding that he had “no interest” in watching her season.

 Both parties quickly moved on to dating others in Bachelor Nation.
-She got engaged to her Bachelorette winner Jef Holm, and later was rumored to have had a fling with runner-up Arie following their split.
-Meanwhile, he dated Sean Lowe’s finalist, AshLee Frazier, in 2013.
-She married Tyler Johnson in Sept.
-2014, while, 44-year-old Brad is, by all accounts, still single.
+She got engaged to her Bachelorette winner Jef Holm during season 8 and was later was rumored to have had a fling with runner-up Arie Luyendyk Jr. following their split.
+However, she eventually found her guy and married Tyler Johnson in September 2014.
+As for Brad, it appears he’s still currently single.